zhorifiandi/localization-hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

 ### Query Parameters Supported:

-1. `entityIds` - The entity IDs to retrieve events for.
+1. `entityId` - The entity IDs to retrieve events for.
+If null, no events will be returned.
+  Multiple entityIds can be given as comma separated values.
 1. `limit` - A limit on the number of events to return for each entity.
 If null, defaults to 100 events per entity.
 1. `windowStart` - If not null, retrieves only events later than the given time (exclusive)
 1. `windowEnd` - If not null, retrieves only events earlier than the given time (inclusive)
-1. `eventTypes` - Restricts the events returned to the given types.
+1. `eventType` - Restricts the events returned to the given types.
 If null, events of all types will be returned.
+Multiple eventTypes can be given as comma separated values.

 ### Elements of the `events` (Timeline Entity List) Object